 Payment of taxes in every country is a very important element that promotes development.
-According to data from the finance ministry of Ghana, the government has been able to collect about 28 billion Ghana cedi in tax revenue ending September, against a revised end of year target of GH¢41 billion.
-This should show that a lot of money that is used in the day to day running of the state comes from tax.
+According to data from the finance ministry of Ghana, the government has been able to collect about 28 billion Ghana cedi in tax revenue ending September, against a revised end-of-year target of GH¢41 billion.
+This should show that a lot of money that is used in the day-to-day running of the state comes from taxes.

 The government directed that every Ghanaian who is required to pay tax, or could be paying tax in the near future, must get their own Tax Identification Number (TIN).

 The Tax Identification Number (TIN or “TIN Number”) is a unique Identification Number issued to taxpayers for official transactions.
 In Ghana, apart from Paying taxes, TIN is used for other services like importing goods into the country and registering a business or land.
 This number is required for official transactions with the following public institutions: